 How to Change or Export Excel Files into PDF?

-Below are the examples to export excel file into PDF.
+Below are the examples of exporting excel files into PDF.

 Save Spreadsheet as PDF File!

 For example, look at the below data or chart, which shows the hierarchy of the department in an organization.

 We can just choose Save As from the File option and choose the Save as type as “PDF.”